 Every module is different and the level of adjustments to suit your needs may vary.
 Every module has an accessibility guide available via the Resources section of your module website, and you should always check this for any specific issues or advice.
 You should speak to the Disability Support Team to find out specifically what adjustments can be provided for you.

-Here we give an overview of the adjustments that are available through a combination of Open University support and Disabled Students' Allowances (DSA) funded support.
-It provides examples rather than a list of what each faculty offer.
-For further advice before you register you can contact our Student Recruitment and Support service, then once you've registered your student support team will advise you.
+Here we give an overview of the adjustments that are available through a combination of Open University (OU) support and Disabled Students' Allowances (DSA) funded support for students in the UK.
+It provides examples rather than a definitive list of what is on offer for every module.
+For further advice before you register, contact the Disability Support Team.

 Reading large amounts of text